CantCode023/NURS/README.md

 These can be configured in two ways:

-1. Create a `.env` file in the root directory:
+1. Create a `.env` file in the project directory:
 ```
 GEMINI_API_KEY=your_gemini_api_key
 jb_app_token=your_jb_app_token